 The size of the truck that you rent is one of the most important decisions you'll make for your move.
 Getting a small truck would mean making multiple trips to move all the items, while a bigger truck would impose risk on the safety of your packed goods.
 Ask the rental company about what sizes they offer, and which one do they suggest for your particular move.

 7. What are terms for the length of time you can rent the trucks?
 Do you rent trucks by the hour or do you offer long-term rental leases?

-8. Where do I return the truck if I am making a long distance move?
+8. Where do I return the truck if I am making a long-distance move?

 If you need to rent a truck to load up your belongings and drive it across state lines to your new home, you're not going to want to drive it all the way back to return it.
-Thankfully, most large rental companies will allow you to return the truck at another branch.
+Thankfully, most big rental companies will allow you to return the truck at another branch.

 9. What should I do if something happens with the truck during the move or if there is a problem with the vehicle?